9 Ways to Avoid Holiday Weight GainBy Jenny Craig

 6. Enjoy desserts in moderation.

-Cookies, holiday lattes and pies seem to surround us during the holiday season.
-Look for treats that take your holiday favorites and put a lighter spin on them, like our soft baked Iced Oatmeal Cookie or delicious Lemon Cookies.
+Cookies, holiday lattes and pumpkin pies seem to surround us during the holiday season.
+Look for desserts that take your holiday favorites and put a lighter spin on them, like Jenny Craig's soft baked Chocolate Walnut Brownie or delicious Lemon Cookies.
 Or, stick to a light and refreshing fruit salad to satisfy your sweet tooth.

 Ask the host/hostess what items will be served at the party so you can create a game plan and stick to it!
-When in doubt, stock up on vegetables and lean proteins, then choose a small bite of 1-3 of your holiday favorites, so you can have taste without over-indulging.
+When in doubt, stock up on vegetables and lean proteins, then choose a small bite of 1-3 of your holiday favorites, so you can can enjoy a selection of holiday fare without over-indulging.

 8. Feel empowered to say “no.”